 Yet, the sad fact is that the more people travel to a destination or site, the less likely it is to survive, if protection measures aren’t in place.
 That’s why ecotourism is so important!

 And I’m not just talking about an iconic place, such as the Coliseum in Rome or the temples in Angor Wat.
 It also has to do with local culture, economy and environment.
 The topic is so crucial to the world that the UN has declared 2017 as the Year of Sustainable Tourism for Development.#IY2017.

-How Can You Make Responsible Tourism Work For Your Travel Needs?
+How to Make Responsible Tourism Work For Your Travel Needs

 Vacation planning is hard enough without adding the element of responsible travel into it.
 Or is it?